 Here are some preliminary images of the new Sports and Recreation Center.

 You may click on the image to enlarge.

 The current plans for the new Sports and Recreation Center include the following :

 In a later phase, the project will include a soccer field and running track.

-The Town plans to develop a single recreational and sports services hub in this strategic location to promote attractiveness to all, young and old.
-To this end, the Town will include the arena, the pool, classrooms and physical activity rooms.
+The Town plans to develop a single recreational and sports services hub in this strategic location to promote active living to all.
+To this end, the project will include the arena, the pool, multipurpose rooms and a small gymnasium.

 The Town wants the project to be sustainable and resilient to the effects of climate change and envisions an eco-responsible and sustainable design.